numpy/numpydoc/doc/validation.rst

 ``--validate`` parameter.
 This will report the errors detected, such as incorrect capitalization, wrong order of the sections, and many other issues.
-Note that this will honor :ref:`inline ignore comments <inline_ignore_comments>`, but will not look for any configuration like the pre-commit hook or Sphinx extension do.
+Note that this will honor :ref:`inline ignore comments <inline_ignore_comments>`, but will not look for any configuration like the :ref:`pre-commit hook <pre_commit_hook>` or :ref:`Sphinx extension <validation_during_sphinx_build>` do.

 .. _validation_during_sphinx_build:

 Docstring Validation during Sphinx Build
 ----------------------------------------

-It is also possible to run docstring validation as part of the sphinx build process.
+It is also possible to run docstring validation as part of the Sphinx build process.
 This behavior is controlled by the ``numpydoc_validation_checks`` configuration parameter in ``conf.py``.